Whimple: Description

 The village is centred on the largely 19th-century village square and rebuilt Norman church (which W. G. Hoskins described as having little of interest 'except a few carved bench ends').
 Through the square runs a small stream which is one of many local tributaries of the River Clyst, which in turn feeds into the Exe.

-Whimple is large enough to support two public houses [pubs], a village shop, a post office and a Church of England primary school.
+Whimple is large enough to support two public houses [pubs], a village shop and a Church of England primary school.
 It was notable during the 20th century as being the home of Whiteway's cyder and perry products until that business closed in 1985.
 Although the factory lands were sold off for housing in the 1990s, the village is still surrounded by orchards of cider apples.
 The East Devon Crematorium, nearby on the south side of the old A30 road, was opened in April 2011.

 The centre of the village is about 1 mi north of the old A30 road, and 1.5 mi from the new dual carriageway.
 Whimple railway station is on the West of England Main Line from London Waterloo to Exeter.
 Outlying hamlets of Whimple include Cobden, Hand & Pen, Woodhayes, Slewton Combe, Strete Ralegh and Marsh Green.